Miner2212/RWTaler_RWTA/INSTALL.md

 Always verify the signatures and checksums.

-See doc/build-*.md for instructions on building spdrd, the intended-for-services, no-graphical-interface, reference implementation of SPDR.
+See doc/build-*.md for instructions on building rwtalerd, the intended-for-services, no-graphical-interface, reference implementation of SPDR.